rsdoiel/antenna/archives/2025/planet_2025.20.md

 date: 2025-05-22, from: RTÉ News

-In an interview ahead of a special Prime Time programme tonight, ASTI Kieran Christie has warned that female teachers are facing misogynistic comments and harassment from students in schools to an extent that is becoming 'unmanageable.'
+In an interview ahead of a special Prime Time programme tonight, ASTI's Kieran Christie has warned that female teachers are facing misogynistic comments and harassment from students in schools to an extent that is becoming 'unmanageable.'

 <br>